snakster/cpp.react/tutorials/BasicSignals.md

 {% endhighlight %}

 No, it wouldn't, because `bothWords` is of type `Signal` and not `VarSignal`.
-Either the value of a signal is a function of its dependent signals, or its value is set imperatively, but it can't be both.
+Either the value of a signal represents a function result, or its value is set imperatively, but it can't be both.

 ## Reacting to value changes